Over 50 years of experience

 Award winning club

 In 2009, our fortieth year, we undertook several expeditions, including one to Shetland that was truly ground-breaking.
-That year we were presented with the Peter Small Jubilee Trust Award for the most worthwhile and ambitious BSAC Project conducted in British waters.
-In 2010 we were again awarded the Heinke Trophy as well as a BSAC expeditionary grant.
+That year we were presented with the Peter Small Jubilee Trust Award for the most worthwhile and ambitious BSAC Project conducted in British waters as well as a BSAC expeditionary grant.
+This gave us the platform for a successful submission for the 2010 Heinke Trophy.

 The club is member-run and focuses on keeping membership numbers healthy, finances robust and, most importantly, running an exceptional dive and training programme for us all to enjoy.
 Our finances are organised around maintaining and occasionally replacing our two highly specialised dive boats (RIBs) and our club van, which together enable us to offer adventurous diving for all levels of diver all over the UK and beyond.